raphamorim/raphamorim.github.com/_posts/2024-12-16-joining-charm.md

 archived: false
 language: 'en'
 image: 'assets/images/posts/rio-wish.png'
-description: "Three years ago, to be precise Oct 2021, I started Rio Terminal because I wanted to learn Rust and wanted to have a project that I would use in my daily life.
+description: "Two years ago, to be precise Oct 2022, I started Rio Terminal because I wanted to learn Rust and wanted to have a project that I would use in my daily life.
 I always loved terminals and thought well why not?
 Truth is that, was such a good investment of my time, not only did I learn Rust but I also..."
 ---

 Image above: Wish and Rio made with Charm classic style by [Christian Rocha](https://x.com/meowgorithm).